medleyjs/medley/docs/Plugins-Guide.md

 ```
 And now you will import your utility in every file you need it.
 (And don't forget that you will probably also need it in your test).

-Fastify offers you a way nicer and elegant way to do this, *decorators*.
+Medley offers you a way nicer and elegant way to do this, *decorators*.
 Create a decorator is extremely easy, just use the [`decorate`](Decorators.md) api:
 ```js
 app.decorate('util', (a, b) => a + b)